 “The name, classification, total hours worked and rates paid each person listed on the Summary of Actual Cost are substantiated by actual records of persons employed on the force account work.
 All unit prices for materials and rates for owned and rented equipment listed on the Summary of Actual Costs are substantiated by actual records of materials and equipment actually used in performance of the force account work and the price of any owned equipment not previously agreed upon does not exceed prices charged for similar equipment in the area in which the work was performed.”

-Daily Force Account Records signed by both the Department and Contractor will govern over other Department and Contractor records subject to the following:
+Daily Force Account Records signed by both the LPA and Contractor will govern over other LPA and Contractor records subject to the following:

 a.
 When the Contractor is subject to a Union Contract that requires a minimum number of paid hours, the compensation will be for the verified contract minimum hours.